brenting/dmlab2d-wheels/README.md

 # Repository
-This repo produces wheels of the [dmlab2d](https://github.com/google-deepmind/lab2d) package for CentOS.
+This repo produces wheels of the [dmlab2d](https://github.com/google-deepmind/lab2d) package for CentOS using Docker.
 2 wheels are already build and can be found in the `wheels` directory:
 - A Python 3.9, CentOS 7 wheel
 - A Python 3.10, CentOS 7 wheel